 Where Do the Shadows Come From?

 When it comes to the theories of how we are born, there is an endless discussion we could dive into.
 For now, let’s agree on the simple fact that the second we are born, our emotional system is untouched by the experiences of this world.

-We learn quickly, however, which sparks reactions – as babies, we learn to cry when we are hungry, and someone will feed us.
+However, we learn quickly, which sparks reactions – as babies, we learn to cry when we are hungry, and someone will feed us.
 We learn for the next time, from experience: “When I cry, I get food.”

-As we grow older, we start realizing that certain things are more acceptable than others in our society.
+As we grow older, we realize that certain things are more acceptable than others in our society.

 It is a natural behavior that is triggered by our need to belong.

 As Maslow discovered, the satisfaction of this need is essential for developing self-esteem and confidence, letting us thrive in society.
 Hence, we store the inappropriate sides of our character away.

 We store them so deep down in our unconsciousness that they turn into shadows.

 You might be wondering – why can’t we just let our shadows be?
 Let them sit there in the darkness and just push them back down when they want to bubble up to disturb our peace?